-Decatur Township clinics do not stock any medications.
-All medication must be supplied by the parent/guardian.
+All other medication must be supplied by the parent/guardian.
 Medication given for the academic success of students or other medications given for acute or chronic conditions may be administered at school.
 Please try to schedule a three-time-per-day medication at home.
 Do not send once or twice daily medications to school.
 Medication administration forms are available at each school or online.
 This form must be filled out and signed by the parent or guardian before a medicine will be administered by the nurse.
 Prescription medication must have the current prescription label attached to the medication.
-Per Indiana State Code, all medications must be in the ORIG-INAL containers.
+Per Indiana State Code, all medications must be in the ORIGINAL containers.
 For the safety of your student, if medication is received in a baggie or envelope, it will NOT be given.
 A student in grade 9-12 may transport a medicine to and from school only if parents designate this on the medication form and it is prudent to do so.
 A physician's order is necessary in order for an emergency medication (EpiPen or inhaler) to be carried by a student.
 It is helpful to have a backup of this medication in the clinic.
 If cough drops are needed, we suggest that hard candy be substituted for the same effect, with no time out of class to go to the clinic.
-A doctor's note is needed to carry a water bottle during the school day.